The Maternity Benefit may be awarded to a pregnant woman.

 General eligibility criteria:

-- The applicant should be a citizen of Malta or married/cohabiting with a citizen of Malta, or is a citizen of a European Union Member State, or a citizen of a member country of the European Social Charter, or has a refugee status or a third-country national and ordinarily resides in Malta or Gozo
+- The applicant must be a citizen of Malta or married/cohabiting with a citizen of Malta, or is a citizen of a European Union Member State, or a citizen of a member country of the European Social Charter, or has a refugee status or a third-country national and ordinarily resides in Malta or Gozo.

-- The applicant must be in her 8 month of pregnancy or has given birth to a child in the 6 months prior to the date of the claim
+- The applicant must be in her eight (8) month of pregnancy or has given birth to a child in the six (6) months prior to the date of the claim.

-- A signed declaration by a medical practitioner confirming that the claimant has entered her 8 month of pregnancy whilst also indicating the expectancy date of birth.
+- A signed declaration by a medical practitioner confirming that the claimant has entered her eight (8) month of pregnancy, whilst also indicating the expectancy date of birth.
 Click here to download this declaration.

 How to apply

-The application must be submitted within 6 months from the birth of the child as stipulated by the Social Security Act (Cap.
+The application must be submitted within six (6) months from the birth of the child as stipulated by the Social Security Act (Cap.
 318.).
 The benefit, or part of it, may be forfeited if the application is submitted late.